 Montefiascone is located on the highest point of the ridge surrounding Lake Bolsena, the largest volcanic lake of Europe and from the plateau of Viterbo it is visible away in the distance.
 Some archaeologists believe that Fanum Voltumnae, the Etruscan shrine where the chiefs of the twelve main towns met every spring to elect their leader, was located somewhere near Montefiascone.

-Dante's reference to Vernaccia, a Tuscan white wine, was a poetic licence required by rhyming, because the region of Montefiascone was renowned instead for Est Est Est, another white wine, the name of which calls for an explanation.
+The region of Montefiascone was renowned for Est Est Est, a white wine, the name of which calls for an explanation.

 S. Flaviano, a church outside the walls of Montefiascone, houses the gravestone of Canon Johannes Defuk (or Fugger) of Augsburg which bears the following inscription dictated by his valet:

 In 1111 Canon Defuk accompanied Holy Roman Emperor Henry V to Rome and he instructed his valet to precede him and to inscribe the word "Est" (there is) on the doors of the inns where the best wine was to be had.
 On the door of the inn at Montefiascone the "Est" was written three times, and the good canon relished the wine so highly that he never left the town.